 The Culinary Hall

-The new culinary hall where the cooking classes take place was built in 2009.
+The culinary hall where the cooking classes take place was built in 2009.
 It was designed by Tony Abate of Team Architects.
 Working together with the SA Heritage Society he delivered a beautiful building in sympathy with the Karoo vernacular and efficient in its application as a cooking venue.

 Owner of the now famous Hemelhuijs restaurant in Cape Town, Jacques Erasmus together with Lisa Key was responsible for the interior design and kitchen layouts.
 Jacques often returns to hold classes and his sauce making and Flavours of the East are well attended.